Iamknownasfesal/alligator/poc/README.md

 ## How to use it?

 Firstly, you should get faucet via Sui Wallet on Testnet.

-Then you can use by setting your private key in .env file and running `npm run start` or `yarn start` or `pnpm start` command.
+Then you can use by setting your private key in .env file(you can check out .env.example file for example) and running `npm run start` or `yarn start` or `pnpm start` command.

 ## How does it work?

 You can check out index.ts for the mockup of the Alligator.
 It uses Sui SDK to interact with Sui Blockchain.

 We use PTBs to make 15~ transactions in one transaction.
 In this mockup we only swap X to Y with two swap providers.
 But in the real version, we will use pathfinding algorithm to find the best possible trading rates and reduce slippage.

 ## Addresses